necroteddy/mask-cnn/README.md

 # mask-cnn
-bsica mask-ccn project on the LabV2 dataset
+basic mask-ccn project on the LabV2 dataset by:Alok Gupta,Vincent Qi,Luke Hu